Florida At-Fault Accident Lawyers

 What if You Were Only Partially At-Fault For A Car Accident?

-An at-fault accident lawyer can help advise you on the best path forward.
-Both Florida or Georgia, follow models of comparative fault.
+A car accident lawyer can help advise you on the best path forward.
+Florida follow models of comparative fault.
 Damages are awarded by calculating how much each person shares responsibility for the incident.

 Florida adheres to a pure comparative fault model.
 That means that you can still seek recovery for partial losses.
 Even if the court rules you are 99% at fault, you are still allowed to petition for 1% of your losses.
 As long as you are not 100% responsible, you will generally be able to file a claim.

 Every case is different.
-An at fault attorney that understands how comparative fault works in Georgia and Florida can help protect and fight for your best interests.
+An at fault attorney that understands how comparative fault works in Florida can help protect and fight for your best interests.

 Getting Protection For An At-Fault Collision Case